-The description and publication\year attributes are required; the others are optional but highly recommended because their inclusion improves the PDS4 search process.
+The description and publication_year attributes are required; the others are optional but highly recommended because their inclusion improves the PDS4 search process.
 The keyword attribute is especially useful for listing individual terms that may satisfy search criteria.

-In order to have a DOI assigned to a collection product, that product must have an author list (or editor list) in its Citation\Information.
-Once a DOI is assigned it is included in the Citation\Information via the <doi> attribute.
+In order to have a DOI assigned to a collection product, that product must have an author or editor in its Citation_Information14.
+Once a DOI is assigned it is included in the Citation_Information via the <doi> attribute.
 For example: